 Hallie Rubenhold is a bestselling author, social historian, broadcaster and historical consultant for TV and film.

-Her most recent book, The Five; The Untold Lives of The Women Killed by Jack the Ripper (Doubleday, 2019) is the first full length biography of the Ripper’s victims.
+Her most recent book, The Five; The Untold Lives of The Women Killed by Jack the Ripper (Doubleday, 2019) is this year’s winner of the Baillie Gifford Prize for Non-fiction.
+It is the first full length biography of the Ripper’s victims.
 Disregarded by society for over 130 years, The Five pieces together their individual stories and overturns much of the mythology surrounding their lives, including the belief that all of the women were involved in ‘prostitution’.
 The book became a Sunday Times Bestseller and has been optioned as a drama series by Mainstreet Pictures.

 In 2005, Hallie published The Covent Garden Ladies, which brought to public attention the true story of the Harris’s List of Covent Garden Ladies.
 Since its publication, her history of this notorious guidebook to Georgian London’s prostitutes, along with her edited compendium of The Harris List of Covent Garden Ladies has succeeded in capturing the imagination of millions.
 Hallie’s work has been the subject of three television programmes, including the hit drama series, Harlots (ITV Encore, Amazon and Hulu).
 In 2006, BBC4 broadcast The Harlots Handbook, a documentary based on Hallie’s book which she presented.